Razat94/learn/SCRUM/readme.md

 	Primary output for Sprint Planning: The Sprint backlog!
 		- Sprint backlog is what & how;

   > "The Sprint Goal, the Product Backlog items selected for the Sprint, plus the plan for delivering them are together referred to as the Sprint Backlog." - Scrum Guide

   	The more the Developers know about their past performance, their upcoming capacity, and their Definition of Done,
 		the more confident they will be in their Sprint forecasts.

+	[REPEAT]
+	After the Development Team forecasts what it can deliver, the Scrum Team defines a Sprint Goal.

 SCRUM Daily Standup